Automattic/mongoose/docs/populate.md

     type: Schema.Types.ObjectId,
     required: true,
     // Instead of a hardcoded model name in `ref`, `refPath` means Mongoose
-    // will look at the `onModel` property to find the right model.
+    // will look at the `docModel` property to find the right model.
     refPath: 'docModel'
   },
   docModel: {